NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

         # END NEW
 ```

-## Step 5.3: Update on_shutdown
+### Step 5.3: Update on_shutdown

-Now, we need to properly shutdown the extension.
+Now, you need to properly shutdown the extension.
 Let's remove the print statement and replace it with:

 ```python
 ...